 - If your child is interested in eating off the table but you are uncomfortable with it, try putting the plates and utensils on top of a placemat first.
 This will help keep them from accidentally knocking things off the floor or out of reach.

-- If your baby is about to use their mouth to grab food off the table, make sure to stop them or before they or can take a bite.
+- If your baby is about to use their mouth to grab food off the table, stop them or before they can take a bite.

 Techniques to Help Your Baby Self-Feed

-You can try using a spoon, but then your baby will not be able to use their hands, which will slow down the process and may cause you to lose more patience.
+You can try using a spoon, but then your baby will not be able to use their hands, slowing down the process and may cause you to lose more patience.

 You can also use a feeding spoon in one hand without dropping it when placed in your baby’s mouth.
 This will force them to use their other hand to pick it up and keep it in place.
 However, this method is only suitable for young children who are not yet able to pick up food with their hands independently.